Skip to content

 Down Syndrome Misconceptions Shattered by New Film

-Down Syndrome MovieAt a time when 90% of babies diagnosed with Down syndrome before birth are aborted, this new film is a mind changer.
+At a time when 90% of babies diagnosed with Down syndrome before birth are aborted, this new film is a mind changer.

 The stereotype of Down syndrome children and adults provides a dismal picture of people who are retarded, cannot learn, and will not be able to care for themselves.
 DeSanctis blows this image out of the water.
-He not only read his lines, he memorized them all, and delivered them like a true professional.
+He not only read his lines, he memorized them all and delivered them like a true professional.

-Where Hope Grows MovieProduce is a grocery store clerk who always looks on the bright side of life, which is typical of people with Down syndrome.
-Produce has a goal to make Employee of the Month; and although he is consistently passed over, he is undeterred.
+Produce is a grocery store clerk who always looks on the bright side of life, typical of people with Down syndrome.
+He has a goal to be Employee of the Month, and although he is consistently passed over, he is undeterred.

-The people involved in the film both on camera and off were also inspired by David DeSanctis, and they became like family during production.
+The people involved in the film, both on camera and off, were also inspired by David DeSanctis, and they became like family during production.
 At the end of the filming DeSanctis said he wanted people to look at his abilities rather than his disabilities.
-Theater goers fortunate enough to see Where Hope Grows will see exactly that – abilities not disabilities.
+Theatergoers fortunate enough to see Where Hope Grows will see exactly that – abilities, not disabilities.

 Back To Top